Funding AI for Good: A Call for Meaningful Engagement: Discussion

 \subsubsection{Eligibility and Team Composition: requiring community co-leadership and engagement beyond consultation}

 Funding calls should be structured to include intended community members as co-leaders or co-applicants, ensuring they have the power to shape project direction from the outset---and importantly, that they receive funding directly.
-As Bratteteig and Wagner point out, the ``skill composition'' of a design team significantly shapes how problems and solutions are defined~\cite{bratteteig_unpacking_2016}.
+As \citet{bratteteig_unpacking_2016} point out, the ``skill composition'' of a design team significantly shapes how problems and solutions are defined.
 Including community members in core project roles enables them to define the problem space and success criteria, and ensures their labor and expertise are properly acknowledged and compensated~\cite{pine_for_2020}.
 This approach also helps redistribute power within AI4SG collaborations, supporting more equitable relationships between communities and research institutions~\cite{erete_method_2023}.
 Crucially, when engaging communities throughout the project, it is important to recognize and compensate for the various forms of labor they contribute---from sharing lived experience and domain expertise to facilitating connections within their communities.
-Future research could work towards quantifying both visible and invisible labor (see~\cite{toxtli_quantifying_2021} and~\cite{li_all_2022}), while also acknowledging that some forms of labor in community engagement, such as emotional labor, may be difficult or impossible to measure.
+Future HCI research could work towards quantifying both visible and invisible labor (modeling after recent work in, for example, crowd work~\cite{toxtli_quantifying_2021} and online volunteer moderation~\cite{li_all_2022}), while also acknowledging that some forms of labor in community engagement, such as emotional labor, may be difficult or inappropriate to quantify.